Vontier (NYSE:VNT) Releases Q3 2021 Earnings Guidance

+Vontier (NYSE:VNT) last released its earnings results on Thursday, August 5th.
+The company reported $0.61 EPS for the quarter, topping analysts’ consensus estimates of $0.55 by $0.06.
+Vontier had a net margin of 15.07% and a return on equity of 82.44%.
+The firm had revenue of $724.60 million during the quarter, compared to analyst estimates of $678.19 million.
+The business’s quarterly revenue was up 35.8% compared to the same quarter last year.
+Equities analysts anticipate that Vontier will post 2.8 earnings per share for the current fiscal year.

-A number of equities research analysts recently commented on the stock.
-Berenberg Bank started coverage on shares of Vontier in a report on Thursday, July 8th.
-They issued a buy rating and a $45.00 price target on the stock.
-Zacks Investment Research raised shares of Vontier from a hold rating to a buy rating and set a $37.00 target price on the stock in a report on Tuesday, August 10th.
-Sanford C. Bernstein started coverage on shares of Vontier in a report on Thursday, July 8th.
-They set a buy rating and a $45.00 target price on the stock.
-The Goldman Sachs Group started coverage on shares of Vontier in a report on Thursday, June 3rd.
-They set a neutral rating and a $40.00 target price on the stock.
-Finally, Argus raised shares of Vontier from a hold rating to a buy rating and set a $40.00 target price on the stock in a report on Thursday, May 20th.
-Three analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus target price of $40.50.
+A number of analysts have commented on the stock.
+Zacks Investment Research raised shares of Vontier from a hold rating to a buy rating and set a $37.00 target price for the company in a report on Tuesday, August 10th.
+The Goldman Sachs Group assumed coverage on shares of Vontier in a report on Thursday, June 3rd.
+They set a neutral rating and a $40.00 target price for the company.
+Credit Suisse Group lifted their target price on shares of Vontier from $44.00 to $46.00 and gave the stock an outperform rating in a report on Monday, August 9th.
+JPMorgan Chase & Co. started coverage on shares of Vontier in a report on Thursday, May 27th.
+They issued a neutral rating and a $37.00 price target for the company.
+Finally, Argus raised shares of Vontier from a hold rating to a buy rating and set a $40.00 price target for the company in a report on Thursday, May 20th.
+Three analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+Vontier has a consensus rating of Buy and a consensus target price of $40.50.

 Vontier Company Profile